 0

 This is a previously produced article for submission with Pacific College of Health and Science‘s Doctorate of Acupuncture and Chinese Medicine program, which Kerry Boyle L.Ac. completed in 2020.
-It is intended for sharing amongst the acupuncturist community in regards to experience for treatment of back pain and not intended for home care.
+It is intended for sharing amongst the acupuncturist community in regards to experience for treatment of back pain and is not intended for home care.

 Acute, Severe Back Pain Treatment with Seated Acupuncture: A Clinical Pearl

-This is a technique to manage severe and acute back pain, when a patient is unable to get onto an exam table due to pain.
+This is a technique to manage severe and acute back pain when a patient is unable to get onto an exam table due to pain.
 The technique was taught to me by my teacher at Bastyr University, Andy McIntyre, M.S., L.Ac. during my clinical rotations at our student clinic between 2000-2003.
 I have used it successfully since then with regularity.
 Kerry Boyle L.Ac.

-Keywords: low back pain, acupuncture, yao tong xue, auricular
+Keywords: low back pain, acupuncture, Yao Tong Xue, auricular

 When a patient arrives clinic for back pain treatment and is in acute and severe pain, we should assess severity in order to understand the subjective nature of the pain.
 Options include observation of gait while walking to the room (severely irregular gait would be a candidate for this technique), range of motion testing (if they cannot perform the ROM test due to severity, they are a candidate for this technique), and asking the patient to get onto the exam table in a prone position (if they cannot get into this position they are a candidate).
-Subjectively, if a patient indicated their pain level is at least a 9/10, 10 being the worse, consider using this technique.
+Subjectively, if a patient indicated their pain level is at least a 9/10, 10 being the worst, consider using this technique.

 Most acute back pain patients in my clinic are treated with acupuncture local to the discomfort in a prone position on an exam table.
 Frequently infrared heat is applied and adjunctive therapies of cupping, gua sha, tuina, or moxibustion may be used.
-Approximately 1500 patients annually are treated for this condition in our clinic, only 10-20 times per year is this technique necessary.
-It is really reserved for the severe, acute pain as opposed to the chronic, intermittent and less severe pain.

-1. 1.5 cun or longer needles are inserted at a 45 degree angle to extra points Yao Tong Xue, lumbar pain points on the hand, bilaterally, 4 points total.
+1. 1.5 cun or longer needles are inserted at a 45-degree angle to extra points Yao Tong Xue, lumbar pain points on the hand, bilaterally, 4 points total.
 According to A Manual of Acupuncture, the description and image of the points are located:

 On the dorsum of the hand, two points located between the second and third and the fourth and fifth metacarpal bones, in the depressions lying immediately distal to the bases of the metacarpals.”
 (Deadman, 2009)